 Slow progress and low attainment do not necessarily mean that a child has SEN and will not automatically lead to a pupil being recorded as having SEN. However, it may be an early indicator of a range of learning difficulties or disabilities.

 WHAT SHOULD I DO IF I THINK MY CHILD MAY HAVE SEN?

-If you have any concern regarding your child’s progress or well-being then please speak to Miranda Baker, the Academy’s SEND Co-ordinator or Gerry Crofts, the Academy’s Head Teacher.
+If you have any concern regarding your child’s progress or well-being then please speak to Miranda Baker, the Academy’s SEND Co-ordinators or Jo Collinson, the Academy’s Executive Head Teacher.

 WHAT KINDS OF SEN ARE PROVIDED FOR AT OAKFIELD PRIMARY ACADEMY?

 At Oakfield Primary, children with identified SEN are under all areas of need as outlined in the SEN Code of Practice 2014: